51400 Class 117 Driving Motor Second (Scrapped)

 Preservation Modifications

-Some tables have been fitted to some seating bays and the appropriate doors locked out of use.
+Some tables had been fitted to some seating bays and the appropriate doors locked out of use.

 Preservation Information